 If you’re overweight, a smoker or you have health issues that affect your blood-flow like low blood pressure, diabetes, haemophilia or something else, then varicose veins can pose a more serious risk to you.
 Getting treatment early gives you the best chance to stay on top of these conditions.

 Aesthetic and appearance

 Varicose veins can appear unsightly and unpleasant, with bulging clusters of veins in green and blue tones flaring up across the legs.
 While in some cases this is purely aesthetic, that doesn’t mean it doesn’t have an impact on the person’s life.
-When your physical appearance is altered by factors you can’t always control, it can lead to a loss of confidence and self-esteem, and in some cases deterioration of mental health.
+When your physical appearance is altered by factors you can’t always control, it can lead to a loss of confidence and self-esteem.
+Also, in some cases deterioration of mental health.

 What can happen when varicose veins remain untreated?